mayahawk14/Hand_Tracking_Fun/README.md

 ![Entire Screen - Screencastify - March 31, 2026 5_37 PM (1)](https://github.com/user-attachments/assets/4b6c98d8-4e7f-4e48-ba8a-0a092632bc6b)

 ## Index-Thumb Distance
 THIS one is where I was able to calculate the distance between two hand landmarks and display it on the screen.
-For sure the main function I'd use to make fun interactives.
+For sure the main function I'd use to make simple scale interactives.
 For this one, I just made it so that the size of the finger dots grew as the distance between your fingers gets larger.<br>
 ![Entire Screen - Screencastify - March 31, 2026 5_26 PM (1)](https://github.com/user-attachments/assets/f73d18b6-23b8-4c9e-a1a3-c40257e4beee)